yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 #### Inference Platform Admin

-The Inference Platform Admin manages the gateway infrastructure necessary to route inference requests to a variety of LLM providers.
+The Inference Platform Admin manages the gateway infrastructure necessary to route inference requests to a variety of AI providers.
 Including handling Ops for:
-  - A list of LLM providers and supported models
+  - A list of AI providers and supported models
-  - LLM provider API schema conversion and centralized upstream authentication configurations.
+  - AI provider API schema conversion and centralized upstream authentication configurations.
   - Traffic policy including rate limiting, fallback resilience between providers.

 #### Payment Team